 All dates subject to change

-“Bookings fill very quickly.
+BOOK A TOUR“Bookings fill very quickly.
 Please use our contact form for your enquiry”

-“Please use our contact form for your enquiry”
+BOOK A TOUR“Please use our contact form for your enquiry”

-**Please note – we have alternate tour dates available upon application for each tour.
+BOOK A TOUR**Please note – we have alternate tour dates available upon application for each tour.
 Please submit an enquiry form if you require alternate dates to any of our listed tours.

 ***This trek is also an “on demand trek” that can be scheduled for groups of minimum 4 people.
 If you have a group of 4 or more, please submit an enquiry form and list your preferred month

-In late January, we did a test walk of the South West Cape of Tasmania.
+BOOK A TOURIn late January, we did a test walk of the South West Cape of Tasmania.
 This walk starts from Melaleuca airport, the same as for the South Coast Track, however the walk veers off to the West, and does a long loop back to Melaleuca.

 This was undoubtably a tough walk.
 It is for experienced hikers only, over rough and some unmarked terrain, scrub bashing, swimming a creek crossing, steep ascents, and steep descents, and some over very exposed terrain.